-2.7 The SP Manweb network is designed to comply with the supply security requirements of the Engineering Recommendation P2/6, which forms part of the electricity company's Distribution Licence.
-The existing 132kV network south of Legacy currently meets this requirement.
-However, if during a period when one circuit is out of use, the network is subjected to a fault, approximately 80,000 customers would be disconnected.
-To maintain the security of supply requirements for this part of the network, one third of the customers disconnected during such an event must be restored with power within 3 hours.
-At present, the existing network arrangements are sufficient to meet this requirement.
-However, as load demand increases, the network arrangements will become insufficient.
+2.7 The SP Manweb network is designed to comply with the supply security requirements of the Engineering Recommendation P2/6, The company's Distribution Licence requires compliance with P2/6.
+The existing 132kV network south of Legacy currently does not meet this requirement and SP Manweb have been granted a derogation by Ofgem from the requirement to comply with P2/6 pending reinforcement of the network.
+If during peak demand a Legacy - Oswestry 132kV circuit is subjected to a fault, approximately 80,000 customers could be without electricity.
+To maintain the security of supply requirements for this part of the network a third 132kV circuit is required to provide the necessary security.
+The existing network arrangements are not sufficient to meet this requirement and will remain insufficient as load demand increases.

-- 2.8 If the system was kept in the current condition without network reinforcement, SP Manweb could not continue to meet its statutory obligations as load grows. - 2.9 Works have been carried out in the area to manage the current load growth issues.
+- 2.8 If the system is kept in the current condition without network reinforcement, SP Manweb will not meet its statutory licence obligations. - 2.9 Works have been carried out in the area to manage the current load growth issues.
 Conductors capable of carrying increased capacity have been fitted to the existing overhead lines between Legacy and Oswestry.
-To ensure continued compliance with its statutory duty and licence obligation, SP Manweb needs to reinforce the 132kV overhead electrical network between Legacy and Oswestry.
+To ensure compliance with its statutory duty and licence obligation, SP Manweb needs to reinforce the 132kV overhead electrical network between Legacy and Oswestry.